hfduran/hfduran/README.md

 In this section, I highlight the projects in which I had practical experience in the tools I intend to use in my career and systems that development required the application of engineering methods learned during my undergraduate.

+Firstly, here is a list of some small projects I developed or helped to develop:

+- [Brother in ARM](https://github.com/brunoVA101/lab-proc) : Web GDB client for an ARM architechture
+- [Devcontainer study](https://github.com/hfduran/devcontainer) : Study of Docker and Devcontainers for implementing on [USPolis project](#uspolis)
+- [Just Coding!](http://github.com/hfduran/just-coding): Repository dedicated to study and research new programming languages and techniques

 ## [USPolis](https://www.uspolis.com.br): Classroom allocation system for universities

 [Backend repo](https://github.com/PCS-Poli-USP/USPolis-DB-Migration)